 Red Tip Photinia as a hedge in the Southwest

-For a nice looking formal appearance prune Red Tip Photinia during the winter season.
+For a nice looking formal hedge appearance prune Red Tip Photinia during the winter season.
 Fertilize about 3 times per year.
 Once in spring, summer, and fall.
+It is a good border plant to keep neighbors away.
+Here is a post on – How to block neighbors’ view of my yard.

 The Photinia Flower

 Problems with this plant?
-It is susceptible to powdery mildew and leaf spot.
+It is susceptible to powdery mildew, leaf spot, and privet mites.
 Use a good drip system to water at the base of the plant.
 Avoid sprinkler watering from above.
-Water in the early morning hours will help water dry out before nightfall.
+Water in the early morning hours this will help water dry out before nightfall.
+Learn more about Powdery Mildew and Insects diseases on Plants.

 At the first hint of powdery mildew or leaf spot spray with a fungicide until symptoms are gone.